luxfi/docs/docs/nodes/configure/luxd-config-flags.md

 Specifies the directory that contains Subnet configs, as described above.
 Defaults to `$HOME/.luxd/configs/subnets`.
-If the flag is set explicitly, the specified folder must exist, or LuxGo will exit with an error.
+If the flag is set explicitly, the specified folder must exist, or Luxd will exit with an error.
 This flag is ignored if `--subnet-config-content` is specified.

 Example: Let's say we have a Subnet with ID